-This work was funded in part by grants from the State Water Resources Control Board (Agreement #D-19-15003) and the Regional Water Quality Control Board of California - Central Valley Region (Agreement #19-078-270).
+This report is a revised version of a manuscript that was funded in part by grants from the State Water Resources Control Board (Agreement #D-19-15003) and the Regional Water Quality Control Board of California - Central Valley Region (Agreement #19-078-270).
 Janis Cooke, Joseph Westhouse, Lori Webber, and Meredith Howard provided guidance and oversight for this project.
 Some of the work presented here was completed under funding provided by the Stormwater Monitoring Coalition of southern California.
+Some of the work presented here was supported by Southern California's Stormwater Monitoring Coalition under related projects.